-By order of the Board,
+By order of the Board, W. McWlLLIE, Pres't.

-W. McWILLIE, Pres't.

-June 3 55t The Cheraw Gazette; Times, Columbia; Mercu-

-ry and Courier, Charleston, will publish the above once a week for five weeks.
+June 3 55t The Cheraw Gazette; Times, Columbia; Mercury and Courier, Charleston, will publish the above once a week for five weeks.

 Removal.
-THE Subscriber has removed his Drug Establishment to the building opposite the store of Murray & Bryant, and two doors south of the Masonic Lodge-where he is now receiving and opening his Spring supply of Medecines, Paints, Oils, Window-glass, &c.
+HE Subscriber has removed his Drug Estabilishment to the building opposite the store two Double Gins of 80 saws in a stand each, for Murray & Bryant, and two doors south of the my plantation, and oblige yours truly.
+Masonic Lodge-where he is now receiving and opening his Spring supply of Medecines, Paints, Oils, Window-glass, &c.
 His stock will be found as complete as any in the up country, and his prices as low.
-Physicians, planters and others interested, are invited to call-as no exertion will be wanting to ensure satisfaction as to quality and FOR SALE AS ABOVE.
-200 Kegs Wetherill's pure White Lead.
-400 Goll's, N. C. Linseed Oil.
+Physicians, planters and others interested, are invited to call-as no exertion will be wanting to ensure satisfaction as to quality and prices.